Skip to Content

 Jake Radcliffe

-Jake Radcliffe is a junior, and this is his third year as a staff member of Eagle Nation Online.
-This year, he will be serving as an Assistant Editor.
-He is a member of the A Cappella and Chamber choirs, the vice president of Mu Alpha Theta and the Asian Student Association and the historian of La Société Honoraire de Français.
-Outside of school, Radcliffe enjoys singing, reading, hanging out with friends, playing video games and being outdoors.
+Chief Executive Officer senior Jake Radcliffe leads the newspaper to success through writing and teamwork.
+This marks his third year as a staff member of Eagle Nation Online.
+Radcliffe is also a member of the Chamber and A Cappella choirs and the vice president of the Asian Student Association.
+Outside of school, he enjoys singing, reading, hanging out with friends, playing video games and being outdoors.
+This year, Radcliffe aims to expand ENO and ENT's marketing, grow his journalistic skills and prepare the staff for next year when he won't be here.

 Lauren Clayton